sictweb/bti425-2020/graded-work/assign3.md

 * home, which is a landing view
 * customers, which displays a list (table) of customers
 * customer detail, info about one customer
+* customer delete, to confirm the deletion of a customer
 * customer create, to add a new customer to the collection
 * customer edit, to edit customer details
-* (TBA) customer delete, to confirm the deletion of a customer

 Use the Angular CLI to generate components for each of them now.
 Remember, use Pascal case names if you are using multi-word names for components.